-- (a) The factors that led to the decision to use restraints. - (b) Supervisor notification and approval of restraint use. - (c) The types of restraint used. - (d) The amount of time the person was restrained.

-- (e) How the person was transported and the position of the person during transport. - (f) Observations of the person's behavior and any signs of physiological problems. - (g) Any known or suspected drug use or other medical problems.
+- (a) The factors that led to the decision to use restraints. - (b) Supervisor notification and approval of restraint use. - (c) The types of restraint used. - (d) The amount of time the person was restrained. - (e) How the person was transported and the position of the person during transport. - (f) Observations of the person's behavior and any signs of physiological problems. - (g) Any known or suspected drug use or other medical problems. - (h) Any use of The Wrap must be documented in the related police report and reviewed by a supervisor pursuant to the department's Use of Force Policy. - (i) A supervisor must review the use of The Wrap to ensure proper technique and application.
+This review shall be recorded on the supervisor's body worn camera.

-302.9 TRAINING
+302.10 TRAINING

-Subject to available resources, the Training Manager should ensure that officers receive periodic training on the proper use of handcuffs and other restraints, including:
+The Training Commander should ensure that officers receive periodic training on the proper use of handcuffs and other restraints, including:

-- (a) Proper placement and fit of handcuffs and other restraint devices approved for use by the Department. - (b) Response to complaints of pain by restrained persons. - (c) Options for restraining those who may be pregnant without the use of leg irons, waist chains, or handcuffs behind the body. - (d) Options for restraining amputees or those with medical conditions or other physical conditions that may be aggravated by being restrained.
+- (a) Proper placement and fit of handcuffs and other restraint devices approved for use by the Department. - (b) Response to complaints of pain by restrained persons. - (c) Options for restraining those who may be pregnant without the use of leg restraints, waist chains, or handcuffs behind the body.